ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 .. _tutorial_release_mgmt:

 ===================================================
-How to Automate the Release Process Using Templates
+Automate the Release Process Using Templates
 ===================================================

 This guide will walk you through the steps to automate the release process of your software package using GitLab CI/CD templates.
 The artefact names and versions are following the SKAO naming conventions.
 You can read more about them `here <https://confluence.skatelescope.org/display/SWSI/ADR-25+General+software+naming+convention>`__.
 Note that this requires a SKAO login but generally the artefact names are in the format of `ska-<package-name>` and the versions are following `Semantic Versioning <https://semver.org/>`__ like `<major>.<minor>.<patch>`.